brycenaddison/archer/README.md

 # archer
-since this, it's fun to look back! archer is built on PyGame, and is an arcade-style game where the objective is to dodge the projectiles shot at you by enemy Cubes while also destroying as many Cubes as you can.
+Written in 2018, this is my first "real" program.
+While I've come a long way since this, it's fun to look back! archer is built on PyGame, and is an arcade-style game where the objective is to dodge the projectiles shot at you by enemy Cubes while also destroying as many Cubes as you can.